Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Local Law Firms: Several firms offer arbitration services or mediation tailored for small businesses.

-- Regional Arbitration Centers: Nearby providers, including those affiliated with Georgia’s arbitration associations, support local businesses with accessible services.
+- Regional Arbitration Centers: Nearby providers, including those affiliated with Georgia’s arbitration associations, support local businesses at a local employer.

 - Business Associations: Chamber of Commerce and other groups promote dispute resolution initiatives, including arbitration training.